Fathat-Training/starwars-api-backend-skeleton/ubuntu_setup.md

 python3 -m pip install -r requirements.txt
 ```

-Now go to the readme.md file or the readme.html file and follow the instructions
+Now go to the readme.md file and follow the instructions